-You can avoid professional paid translation service as long as someone who knows both your native language and English can translate your birth certificate without errors.
+You can avoid a professional paid translation service as long as someone who knows both your native language and English can translate your birth certificate without errors.

 You can ask your friend who can do it for you.
-Your friend would need to write a cover letter on a plain paper with all his contact details like Name, Phone Number, and contact address with the translation.
+Your friend would need to write a cover letter on plain paper with all his contact details like Name, Phone Number, and contact address with the translation.

 you can get a birth certificate affidavit from your mom and dad but we suggest getting it from relatives or close neighbors.

 You can choose these combinations to add more weight to your affidavits:

 2. Affidavit 2 from a close relative or neighbor who is older than you in age preferably by about 4-5 years.
 This can be your father’s or mother’s brother/sister or anyone who witnessed your birth.